tymx/cnt4713Proj1/README.md

 Compile Instructions:

-First instruction after downloading and opening the command prompt in the location of where stored Main.java:
+First instruction after downloading and opening the command prompt in the location of where Main.java is stored:

 javac Main.java